volkantas/dockerize-i18n-angular/README.md

 * Run `npm run i18n-build` to build the project.
 * The build artifacts will be stored in the `dist/` directory.
-* Extract 2 folder :
+* Extract 2 folders :

 | Turkish  | English |
 | ------------- | ------------- |